 Samantha Blend is a 2L at Pace University’s Elisabeth Haub School of Law and is working on getting her environmental law certificate.
 She is also a Junior Associate on the Pace Environmental Law Review, as well as the Vice President of the Environmental Law Society, all while challenging the underrepresentation of Latinas in the legal field.

-Tatiana Zapata is a part-time 4L at St. John’s University School of Law and serves as the Vice President of the school’s Environmental Law Society; she is also a student member of the NYCBA Committee on Environmental Law.
-Tatiana is a first-generation law student and first-generation Colombian immigrant dedicated to advocating on behalf of historically marginalized communities.
+Tatiana Zapata is a graduate of St. John’s University School of Law.
+She was the Co-Founder and Vice President of the school’s Environmental Law Society, as well as a student member of the NYCBA Committee on Environmental Law.
+Tatiana is a first-generation law school graduate and Colombian immigrant dedicated to advocating on behalf of historically marginalized communities.
 She previously worked as a legal intern at the Center before joining staff full time.Read More

 Fatima Elhafiz Ibrahiem

 Fatima Ibrahiem is a 2L at the University of Pennsylvania Law School and was the 2021 recipient of the BARBRI One Lawyer Can Change the World Scholarship.
 She is interested in environmental law, and is a Board Member on Penn’s Environmental Law Project, is the Sadie Conference Co Chair in the Black Law Students Association, and is an Associate Editor on Penn’s Journal of Business Law.